How to Get Business Class Upgrade for Free: The Internet Myth Airlines Do Not Want You to Understand

 People really did get upgraded for:

-- celebrating a honeymoon,
+• celebrating a honeymoon

 One traveller compared the old “just ask nicely” strategy to walking into a company with a printed CV and getting hired after a firm handshake.
 It used to work.
 It rarely works now.

 Modern airlines operate completely differently.
 Today almost every business class seat is treated as a revenue product controlled by automated systems.
-Airlines now track:

-- airline credit cards,
+• airline credit cards

 In most cases the upgrade list is already decided by a computer long before passengers even reach the gate.